-top fitness trends for 2019
+top fitness trends

 the year is in full swing, and we are deep into those resolutions to tackle that stubborn health goal,

 eat better, be more diligent with our workouts and finally overcome that plateau that became a mountain over the holidays.

 Perhaps you began meal prepping, added in a daily OWYN protein drink, increased your natural supplements and recommitted to your favorite exercise regime.
 Have you been keeping track of your results?
 What changes have you noticed in your weight, size or shape?
 Is a little space returning to the waistline of your old skinny jeans?
 Do you feel challenged by your weekly exercise routine?
 Do your muscles burn and need a day of rest?
 If you have been diligent in your routine but your body is refusing to change, we may have the answer you’re looking for.

 If you’ve been in the fitness world for some time now, you’ve most likely heard that doing the same exercise over time begins to yield less and less results.
 This is what is known as the repeated bout effect, which means the more you do a certain behavior or action, the less it will impact you because you’ve grown accustomed to it.
 It’s our body’s natural form of protection.
 When you do the same workout all the time, your body adapts to that level of exertion and redistributes its use of energy.
 You’re not actually burning less calories during the activity itself.
 Instead your systems run more efficiently and use less calories in resting states, during digestion and in our daily lives.